jnyavo/PySelenium-Automated-Testing/README.md

 -  Verify if login accepts empty fields
 -  Verify if login works with each of the provided users (or with default users)

+## Objectives of the project

+-  Optimize testing tasks for login
+-  Easily adaptable testing script